actionprojecteu/sc_tests/README.md

-# Spectral Colors Test Program 1
+# Spectral Colors Test Program 2

+This sketch test the AS7262 sensor and sends its data through Bluetooth.

+## Prerequisites
-This sketch test the connection between the [Arduino Nano](https://store.arduino.cc/arduino-nano) or [Arduino Nano Every](https://store.arduino.cc/nano-every) to the [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633).
+Connection between the [Arduino Nano](https://store.arduino.cc/arduino-nano) or [Arduino Nano Every](https://store.arduino.cc/nano-every) to the [Adafruit Bluefruit LE SPI Friend - Bluetooth Low Energy (BLE)](https://www.adafruit.com/product/2633) already working.

 It needs the Adafruit's [Bluefruit LE Connect App for iOS and Android](https://learn.adafruit.com/bluefruit-le-connect)

-If everyting is working, you should see the typical `"Hello world!"` string displayed in the mobile application screen.
+If everyting is working, you should see the sensor readings as JSON strings displayed in the mobile application screen.

 ## Hardware Connections